valkey-io/valkey-glide-docs/doc-gen/instructions.md

 - **Node.js/TypeScript**: using TypeDoc
 - **Java**: using Javadoc
 - **Python**: using Mkdocs
-- **Go**: None.
-Docs are available on [pkg.dev.com](https://pkg.go.dev/)
+- **Go**: **None** - Docs are available on [pkg.dev.com](https://pkg.go.dev/)

-The main script `build-docs.sh` orchestrates the generation process by cloning the Valkey Glide repository and executing language-specific documentation builders in parallel.
+The main script `build-docs.sh` orchestrates the generation process by executing all language-specific documentation builders in parallel.
 Additionally, a test deployment script `test-deploy.sh` is provided to integrate the generated docs with the regular documentations content for verification.

 ## Prerequisites